Partially hyperbolic dynamics in the 3-body problem: Symbolic and symplectic blenders

-\section{Symbolic blenders for IFS of the cylinder}
+\subsection{Symbolic blenders for IFS of the cylinder}

 In this section we introduce symbolic blenders for IFS on surfaces.
-Then, we consider an IFS of twist maps of the cylinder and show that it exhibits a symbolic blender provided the maps satisfy assumptions \textbf{B0, B1}. \begin{itemize} \item On one hand the existence of a symbolic blender is the main ingredient in the proof of Theorem \ref{thm:transitivityIFS}, which will be completed in Section \ref{sec:IFSlocaltransitive}. \item On the other hand, the techniques used to construct this symbolic blender will be of high relevance for the construction of symplectic blenders in the context of 4-dimensional symplectic maps (in particular, for a suitable return map in the 3-body problem). \end{itemize}
+Then, we consider an IFS of twist maps of the cylinder and show that it exhibits a symbolic blender provided the maps satisfy assumptions \textbf{(A0)-(A2)}.
+The existence of a symbolic blender is the main ingredient in the proof of Theorem \ref{thm:transitivityIFS}, which will be completed in Section \ref{sec:IFSlocaltransitive}.
+Moreover, the techniques used to construct this symbolic blender will be of high relevance for the construction of symplectic blenders in the context of 4-dimensional symplectic maps (in particular, for a suitable return map in the 3-body problem).